Being single on Valentine’s Day doesn’t mean you have to miss out on all the fun.

 4. Solo YOLO

 This one takes a little planning, but why not celebrate being single on Valentine’s Day by making it a holiday?
 Make use of those miles you’ve been earning on your credit card.
-The advantage of a solo trip is that you can do whatever you want.
-Shop ‘til you drop in Tokyo, soak up the sun in Bali’s best beach clubs or do a movie-inspired holiday by visiting breathtaking New Zealand.
+The advantage of a solo trip is that you can do whatever you want, whenever you want.
+It might be a hassle no thanks to all the tests you have to take before flights, but right now, going on a vacation is a big flex.

 5. HIIT yourself with endorphins